The Face (magazine): Under Wasted Talent Media and revival (2017–present)

 In March 2019, Wasted Talent's Jerry Perkins, who was a publisher at Bauer and its predecessor Emap, announced that the title would be relaunched online at theface.com in April 2019 and return as a print quarterly in late summer 2019, with Stuart Brumfitt as the editor.
-The first physical issue of the relaunched magazine was published on 13 September 2019 with a choice of four covers featuring contemporary celebrities Harry Styles, Dua Lipa, Rosalía and Tyler, the Creator.
+The first physical issue of the relaunched magazine was published on 13 September 2019, with a choice of four covers featuring contemporary celebrities Harry Styles, Dua Lipa, Rosalía and Tyler, the Creator.

+The Face China

+Following the release of the final cover of the revival-era in April 2026, The Face China launched on digital platforms, the first international spin-off of the magazine.
+Taiyu Zhang is the editor-in-chief of the title.

 Legacy

 In 2011, The Face was added to the permanent collection of the Design Museum, London.

 The Face was featured in the following exhibitions at London's Victoria and Albert Museum: